Louisvdw/dbus-serialbattery/README.md

 <img src="images/VRMChargeLimits.png" alt="VenusOS values" width="50%" height="50%">

 ### How to install
-1. You need to have a VenusOS device set up and running on your system and have [root access](https://www.victronenergy.com/live/ccgx:root_access).
+1. You need to have a VenusOS device set up and running on your system.
 2. You also need to connect your BMS to the VenusOS device using a serial interface.
 A USB->232 converter like the FT232R.
 The FT232R already has a driver included in the VenusOS.
 Only connect the Ground, Rx & Tx to the BMS.
 If you don't want issues use a Victron branded cable.
-3.a [Automatic Option] Copy the [latest release venus-data.tar.gz](https://github.com/Louisvdw/dbus-serialbattery/releases) to the root of a USB flash drive or SD card, plug the flash drive/SD into the Venus device and reboot.
+3. [Automatic Option] Copy the [latest release venus-data.tar.gz](https://github.com/Louisvdw/dbus-serialbattery/releases) to the root of a USB flash drive or SD card, plug the flash drive/SD into the Venus device and reboot.
 It will automatically extract and install to the correct locations and try the driver on any connected devices.
-3.b [Manual Option] Use a FTP client that support SFTP to copy the driver files to the rooted VenusOS device.
-[Filezilla](https://filezilla-project.org/) is a good option
+4. Or [Manual Option] Use a FTP client that support SFTP to copy the driver files to the rooted VenusOS device.
+[Filezilla](https://filezilla-project.org/) is a good option.
+You will need to have [root access](https://www.victronenergy.com/live/ccgx:root_access)
    - copy the dbus-serialbattery-{version} folder from the archive to `/data/etc/` and rename it to `dbus-serialbattery`
    - copy or move rc.local to `/data/`
    - copy or move serial-starter.d to `/data/conf/`